thesuss/shf-project/CONTRIBUTING.md

 ---

-## Defining Tasks with PivotalTracker and GitHub
+## Defining Tasks with PivotalTracker

 We use [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1904891) to manage our work on features, chores and bugfixes.